 Being all alone in the world – that's the theme of The Quiet Earth.
 But I don’t mean that figuratively.
 Zac (Bruno Lawrence), the hero of this 1985 film from New Zealand showing at 6 p.m. this Sunday, June 4, at Film Bar Phoenix, suddenly finds himself seemingly the only person left alive on Earth after a science project-gone-wrong.

-1. Gallery Talk: Longer Ways to Go at Phoenix Art Museum – April 19
+1. First Friday at Phoenix Art Museum – June 2